sidwellr/Variations/lineshapes/lineshapes.md

 # Line Shapes
 Shape variations made from lines.
 Like all shape variations, they ignore the input.
 Some are generated using parametric equations.
-Other use algorithmic techniques.
+Others use algorithmic techniques.

 ## arch
 A double arch.